 Dan is the Webmaster and editor of online content for www.emilypost.com and hosts The Institute's Q&A blog, The Etiquette Daily.

-Dan is an active spokesperson for the Institute, and has appeared on ESPN discussing draft etiquette, on Better TV, is a regular guest on the CBS affiliate in Burlington VT, and was recently filmed as an expert for an episode of America’s Secret Slang on the History Channel.
+Dan is an active spokesperson for the Institute, and has appeared on ESPN discussing draft etiquette and on Better TV.
+He is a regular guest on the CBS affiliate in Burlington, VT, and he filmed an episode of America’s Secret Slang on the History Channel.
 Dan has contributed to The Huffington Post and has been interviewed by publications including The New York Times, Esquire, GQ, Glamour, Time Magazine, and The Wall Street Journal.